kennethntnguyen/Maplestory/README.md

-# Tools/Apps
+# Information/Tools/Apps
-A repository of tools to help with various game features.
+A repository of tools and information to aid Maplestory players.

 * [Papyrus of Luck](https://kennethntnguyen.github.io/Maplestory/papyrus-of-luck.html)